Q: Who needs a commercial structural property survey?

-A: No. A professional building survey is an examination of the current condition of the property being inspected.
+A: No. A professional structural survey is an examination of the current condition of the property being inspected.
 The report will not pass or fail a property, but rather describe its physical condition and indicate what may need to be repaired or replaced.

 Q: How do I find a good company to perform my commercial survey?

 A: The best source is a friend, relative or business acquaintance who can recommend a company that they have used and with whom they were satisfied with.
-Solicitors and estate agents are also generally familiar with the service, and should be able to provide you with a list of names from which to choose.
+Solicitors and estate agents are also generally familiar with the service and should be able to provide you with a list of names from which to choose.
 Whatever your referral source, be sure to ascertain that it is a professional building engineering company with relevant experience.
-Always make sure you see a sample copy of a building survey report, and the terms and conditions covering the survey before you make your selection.
+Always make sure you see a sample copy of a structural survey report, and the terms and conditions covering the survey before you make your selection.